Questions Every New Wedding Planner Should Ask Themselves

 When Do You Want to Work?

-In the wedding planning industry, there is no such thing as a 9-5.
+In the wedding planning industry, there is no such thing as a 9 to 5.
 Not only do weddings themselves usually take place on the weekends, but most planning meetings with your clients will take place after normal business hours as you will be accommodating their schedules.
 Wedding planning hopefuls should ask themselves if they are in a position to work weekends and to meet clients after normal business hours.
 And if so, do they want to?

 Can You Afford to Start Your Own Business?